USS Benson: 1944–1945

 At the end of January 1944, the destroyer departed Casablanca, Morocco, and escorted Convoy GUS-28 to New York where she entered the navy yard for an overhaul.
 Then, following training exercises along the east coast, she got underway with TG 27.4 on 20 April and proceeded to Oran where she arrived on 1 May.
 After upkeep, she headed for Gibraltar on the 9th with Convoy UGS-40.
 Two days later, she helped to fight off an attack by about 30 German planes, shooting down two Junkers Ju 88 bombers, probably destroying a third, and damaging two others.
-Best of all, no ship from the convoy was lost or damaged.
+No ship from the convoy was lost or damaged.

 In the months that followed, Benson continued to escort convoys and individual ships between various Mediterranean ports.
 In mid-August 1944, she joined TG 80.6 to help screen other warships involved in the invasion of southern France.
 She also served as a traffic control vessel during that operation and, from time to time, took part in the bombardment of German positions ashore.
 While on patrol duty in a fire-support area near Toulon, the destroyer blockaded enemy merchant ships in San Remo harbor and fired on supply buildings in the vicinity.
 She also supported the French cruisers Montcalm and Jeanne d'Arc during their bombardment of San Remo.
 Early in January 1945, she sailed to Livorno, Italy, to shell German troops threatening to break through there.
 During this duty, she was attacked by enemy small combatants, either German E-boats or Italian MAS boats, but escaped injury and later escorted the French cruiser Georges Leygues in her bombardment of enemy-held shipyards in Pietra Ligure.